bitmax-exchange/bitmax-futures-api-doc/source/index.html.md

 ## Making REST API Calls

-The RESTful APIs will always repond with JSON objects.
+The RESTful APIs will always respond with JSON objects.